mattwparas/steel/docs/src/start/standalone.md

   $@paths]
   ```

-  Finally, just type:\
+  4. Finally, just type:\
   `exec elvish`

   You can optionally check if your $paths environment variable has been properly fed with the new path name:\
   `pprint $paths`

-## Running a Steel file
+## 3. Executing a Steel program

-  5. Finally, compile and execute your Steel files from your terminal like so:\
+  You can compile and execute your Steel programs from your terminal like so:\
   `steel \<steel_file.scm\>`

-## Preparing ground for subsequent Steel packages
+## 4. Preparing ground for subsequent Steel packages

-  6. You can optionally define `STEEL_HOME` as a sub-directory of your choice to set up properly a path name for your
+  You can optionally define `STEEL_HOME` as a sub-directory of your choice to set up properly a path name for your
   subsequent Steel package's installations.\
   Like before, forget not to regenerate your interactive shell to activate the new path name without having to start a
   new user session.

+## 5. Updating the Steel compiler

+  0. The modus operandus is straightforward.
+Navigate through your installation path:
+  cd <path/to/steel/installation/repertoire`

+  1. Simply fetch the latest changes from the official Steel repository to update your local one by running the
+  following command:\
+  `git pull [--rebase]`

+  The optional flag may be required to avoid rebasing some non-local changes if the upstream branch was rebased since
+  last fetched.

+  2. Re-run the build using `cargo` package manager with one command or the other:
+  `cargo install --path .` / `cargo build --release`